timhirrel/TdhWinRT/README.md

 these functions can be used as is within an (x86) app.
 The source code and VS project file are provided so the functions may be examined, modified or extended.

-These files are hereby placed into the public domain and may be used without consideration, at the sole decretion and responsibility of the user.
+These files may be used without consideration to me, at the sole decretion and responsibility of the user.